nourmabdelhamed-cmd/learning-go/advanced-programs/nuscenes-data-platform/docs/go-vs-python-data-platform-demo.md

 - Go interface: easy to swap JSONL mock for Kafka/Redpanda producer later.
 - Spark writer: useful once events are already DataFrames at scale.
-- The repo starts with a deterministic JSONL publisher so CI can verify event shape without a broker.
+- The repo starts with a local JSONL publisher so CI can verify event shape without a broker.
+- Concurrent row publishers make the goroutine boundary visible; the JSONL publisher serializes its own counter, writer, and event slice with a mutex.

 ## 5. Byte-Verifiable Bronze Lake